 - Gently drop the food onto the surface of the water when your fish is nearby so that it sees this and reacts quickly.

-One final point to consider when it comes to knowing how much to feed Betta fish each day, is that it is recommended to give your Betta fish a food free day once per week, or more often, once per fortnight.
-This allows the fish to clear out its system, and can keep it healthy.
-So it’s something to definitely worth considering within the scope of knowing how much feed Betta fish.
+One final point to consider when it comes to knowing how much to feed Betta fish each day is that it is recommended to give your Betta fish a food-free day once per week, or more often, once per fortnight.
+This allows the fish to clear out its system and can keep it healthy.
+So it’s something definitely worth considering within the scope of knowing how much feed Betta fish.